Alex von Tunzelmann

-Alex von Tunzelmann (born 1977) is a British historian, screenwriter and author.
+Alex von Tunzelmann (born 1977) is a British popular historian, author, newspaper columnist, podcaster and screenwriter.

 Early life and education

 Tunzelmann has stated that her surname is of German ancestry originating in Saxony in Germany and that she has family connections from Estonia since 1600 and New Zealand since 1850.

 Tunzelmann was educated at Brighton and Hove High School, an independent school for girls in Brighton, and at University College at the University of Oxford.
 She read history and edited both Cherwell and Isis.

 Career

-Tunzelmann has contributed to The Political Animal by Jeremy Paxman, The Truth About Markets by John Kay, Does Education Matter? by Alison Wolf, and Not on the Label by Felicity Lawrence.
-She has been recognized as a Financial Times Young Business Writer of the Year.
-She collaborated with Jeremy Paxman on his book, On Royalty.
+Columnist

 From 2008 to 2016, Tunzelmann wrote a column for The Guardian entitled "Reel history", in which she discussed and rated popular films for their historical accuracy.
-She has also written for The New York Times, Los Angeles Times, The Washington Post, The Daily Telegraph, Conde Nast Traveller, BBC Lonely Planet Magazine, and The Daily Beast.
-She published Blood and Sand about the Suez Crisis of 1956 in 2016.
+She has also written for The New York Times, Los Angeles Times, The Washington Post, The Daily Telegraph, Conde Nast Traveller, the BBC News website, the Financial Times and The Daily Beast.